eepdnaclk/ML-AI/README.md

 # ML-AI
-This contains a list of companies working on jobs related to ML/AI in Sri Lanka
+This contains a list of companies working on problems related to ML/AI in Sri Lanka

 ## SL industry